MAXNORM8650/SDSquare/README.md

-# AnoDDPM: Anomaly Detection with Denoising Diffusion Probabilistic Models using Simplex Noise
+# SDSquare: Simplex Diffusion and Selective Denoising Self-Supervised Model for Anomaly Detection in Medical Images

 This is the github repository for an anomaly detection approach utilising DDPMs with simplex noise implemented in pytorch.